- Home

 MIT graduate

 "My social worker put me on the straight and narrow, which kind of gave me options not to choose the life that I thought I wanted.
 I'm a school dropout.
-I came here and got the School Cert, which I didn't get in school.
+I came here and got the school cert, which I didn't get in school.
 It's not that I wasn't good enough, it’s just that school didn't fit.
 So, I came to a place that fit me.
 I’ve been through MIT three times.
 So that says a lot for this place and my journey in life.
 I’m still here, and I’m nearly finished.

 What I enjoy most about studying at MIT is the tutors, the support our tutors actually gave us, and the camaraderie in terms of our class, our brotherhood, our sisterhood.
 That's the biggest thing.
 You go on your own journey and you have your own goals, but you need the support.
 And that support usually starts with your class."